machdyne/zeitlos/README.md

 #### Shells

-+On the sdcard.
+On the sdcard.
 A `term` window starts one when you press its REPL or POSIX button, and connects to it (or to a remote system).

 | App | Description |
 |-----|-------------|